Sentence of Less than Two Years

 If you have been given a sentence of less than two years, you will be held in a provincial correctional centre.
 These centres are also used for temporary placements for offenders waiting to be moved to a federal correctional centre, people held in custody on immigration matters and for accused waiting for trial.

 B.C. has nine adult provincial correctional centres with varying levels of security and control.
-These centres are operated by the Ministry of Justice, Corrections Branch, Adult Custody Division.
+These centres are operated by the Corrections Branch, Adult Custody Division.
 The division ensures offenders are treated fairly and live in a safe and secure environment while in custody.

 Your sentence might also include an order that you be on probation after you complete your jail sentence.